brewchetta/touch-of-invisibility-extension/README.md

 When activated, makes every element you click invisible.
 Can also return visibility to elements or undo invisibility.
 Note that this doesn't remove the elements, just changes their visibility in the style.

+This is just a fun thing I built to fight against webpage clutter (intrusive headers, pop-ups, annoying banners, and the like).

 ### Firefox Instructions

 Clone this repo and navigate to `about:debugging` in the browser.
 Choose 'This Firefox' from the sidebar and select 'Load Temporary Add-on...'